sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 + I currently have some functionality at the beginning of index.html to increase the version number, for cache busting
 + however, the version number needs to be manually incremented for this to work. not a big deal, but I sometimes forget, and then need to push to github again just for this
 + I kind of suspect that cache problems might be to blame for SVG icons not always loading properly from the ./images/icons.svg file
-    + I checked the file, and it's fine.
-I could not figure out what the problem with the loading was, also not with the help of Claude.

 ### Tools I'm using
 + I'm using Trello for keeping track of ideas and bugs